Movement and Gathering Direction (No. 12)

 A person who is leaving their principal place of residence must practice physical distancing while outside their principal place of residence, to the extent reasonably practicable.

-A person who is required to self-quarantine or self-isolate under another Public Health Direction or a direction of an emergency officer under the Public Health Act 2005, must comply with the terms of the direction to self-quarantine or self-isolate and may not leave the premises in which they are self-quarantining or self-isolating unless permitted under the terms of those orders or directions.
+A person who is required to quarantine or isolate under another Public Health Direction or a direction of an emergency officer under the Public Health Act 2005, must comply with the terms of the direction to quarantine or isolate and may not leave, or receive visitors, at the premises in which they are quarantining or isolating unless permitted under the terms of those orders or directions.

 For the purposes of this Public Health Direction: